quasarframework/quasar-framework.org/source/api/quasar-ajax.md

 Default is **application/x-www-form-urlencoded; charset=UTF-8**, which is fine for most cases.
 If you explicitly pass in a `contentType`, then it is always sent to the server (even if no data is sent).
 If set to `false` it will not set any content type header.

+> **NOTE**
-> Note: The W3C XMLHttpRequest specification dictates that the charset is always UTF-8; specifying another charset will not force the browser to change the encoding.
+> The W3C XMLHttpRequest specification dictates that the charset is always UTF-8; specifying another charset will not force the browser to change the encoding.

 #### Headers
 `headers` is an object of additional header key/value pairs to send along with requests using the XMLHttpRequest transport.
 The header X-Requested-With: XMLHttpRequest is always added, but its default XMLHttpRequest value can be changed here.
 Values in the headers setting can also be overwritten from within the beforeSend function.